 Public hearings and neighborhood meetings are the best place to voice your opinion.
 However, use of the Town's website and writing letters to staff, the Planning Commission and Town Council are also good ways to voice your opinion.

 Show All Answers

-Annexations require a coordination with a wide range of participants that include: the property owner, Town staff, County representatives, affected HOA representatives, interested citizens, many state review agencies to include the Colorado Department of Transportation.
+Annexations require coordination with a wide range of participants that include: the property owner, Town staff, County representatives, affected Homeowner Association (HOA) representatives, interested citizens, many state review agencies including the Colorado Department of Transportation.
 All annexations require public hearings for all to participate in front of the Planning Commission and the Town Council prior to any official approval/denial.

 Annexations increase traffic in and around Town borders.
 Prior to any annexation, a transportation study identifies the necessary road improvements to handle the increase in traffic.
 The annexation and zoning processes also include a Development Agreement, and that agreement decides how the development team of annexed property will pay for the necessary road improvements.